aydini/MP-Traces/Traces/README.md

-* This folder contains the trace pairs (wifi and cellular signals during the same time and space) collected in Stony Brook University (SBU), in New York.
+* This folder contains the trace pairs (wifi and cellular link data at the same time and space) collected in Stony Brook University (SBU), in New York.
 * The trace file name format is pathID_trial_network.csv
 * Each trace file has a CSV format timeInSeconds,ByesPerSecond where timeInSeconds is the range of [1:100]
 * Explanation for pathIDs